Scaling Limits of Random Walks, Harmonic Profiles, and Stationary Non-Equilibrium States in Lipschitz Domains: Introduction

 Due to the roughness of the Lipschitz boundary, standard discrete-to-continuum approximations testing against smooth functions do not suffice to close the evolution equations for the microscopic systems.
 We overcome this difficulty by improving the existing techniques in proving hydrodynamic limits, only relying on the continuity of test functions and mild solution representations of the empirical density fields.
 The main feature of the microscopic systems which allows this decomposition is \emph{duality} (see, e.g., \cite{carinci_duality_2013-1,floreani_boundary2020}), a form of exact solvability: by means of a few \textquoteleft dual\textquoteright\ interacting particles having the original external reservoirs as absorbing states, we give all moments of the original particle systems an alternative probabilistic representation.
 Thanks to duality, all steps in the proof of the hydrodynamic and hydrostatic limits can be recast into results for the \textquoteleft simpler\textquoteright\ dual processes.
-Moreover, in our setting the approach via duality has a main advantage over the so-called `entropy' and `relative entropy methods' \cite{kipnis_scaling_1999}: it requires no replacement lemmas near the boundary, and allows us to also deal with degenerate reservoirs' densities.
+Moreover, our approach via duality --- although much less adaptable to perturbations of the particle dynamics --- comes with some advantages over the so-called `entropy' and `relative entropy methods' \cite{kipnis_scaling_1999}: on the one side, it avoids the technical steps of establishing replacement lemmas near the boundary; on the other side, it grants more general convergence results, as it allows us to also deal with degenerate reservoirs' densities. \rosso{Finally, let us note that tightness of the discrete fields in the path space does not follow from our methods.
+In fact, it is one other advantage of our approach that we can prove limit theorems for (the finite-dimensional distributions of) the discrete fields without establishing tightness for their paths.}